MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 The term "prognostic fields" broadly refers to the set of model fields that must remain in scope throughout a model timestep.
-The LFRic atmosphere model stores the set of prognostic fields in a prognostic field collection.
+The LFRic atmosphere model stores the set of prognostic fields in a prognostic field collection held in the main ``modeldb`` data structure.

 Not all prognostic fields need to be written to the checkpoint dump.